ad3002/trseeker/README.md

 # Inside this function:
 # kmern * 1. / 4^k
 ```
-Update tf and df data with k-mers from given sequence:
+Update tf and df data with k-mers from given sequence (it will be lowered):
 ```python
 from trseeker.tools.ngrams_tools import count_kmer_tfdf